skipydg/Moonfin-DV-AndroidTV-FireTV/README.md

 - Fits more useful information on screen without feeling cramped

 ### 🏠 Improved Home Screen
+- Created a Genres menu to see all of your media in their respective genre in one place
 - Item details show up right in the row, no need to open every title to see what it is
 - Content is laid out more clearly so it's easier to find what you want
 - Buttons look better when not focused (transparent instead of distracting)